haroonwaqar/Youtube-Research-Analyst/README.md

 2. **Transformation Layer:** Employs a **RecursiveCharacterTextSplitter** with a specific chunk size and overlap.
 This ensures that technical concepts aren't lost between fragments, maintaining **semantic integrity**.
 3. **Embedding Layer:** Converts text chunks into **384-dimensional vectors**.
 To minimize server RAM usage, this heavy mathematical processing is entirely offloaded to the **Hugging Face Inference API**.
 4. **Retrieval Layer:** When a query is made, **Pinecone** calculates the **Cosine Similarity** between the question's vector and the cloud-stored transcript vectors to identify the top $k$ most relevant context pieces.
 Each video is strictly isolated in its own hash-based namespace.
 5. **Generation Layer:** The retrieved context is injected into a strict system prompt designed to prevent prompt injection.
-This context-rich prompt is then sent to **Llama 3.3 (via Groq)** and streamed back to the frontend in real-time.
+This context-rich prompt is then sent to **openai/gpt-oss-120b (via Groq)** and streamed back to the frontend in real-time.

 ## Key Engineering Decisions & Architecture Evolutions

 Building and scaling this application required balancing speed, resource constraints, and accuracy.
 Here are the major architectural decisions made during development:

-### 1. Hardware-Accelerated Embeddings
+### 1. From Hardware-Acceleration to Cloud Inference
-- **The Problem:** Generating 384-dimensional vectors for thousands of text chunks on the CPU is highly inefficient and creates a massive bottleneck during initial ingestion.
-- **The Decision:** Configured PyTorch and the HuggingFace `all-MiniLM-L6-v2` model to utilize **Metal Performance Shaders (MPS)**, offloading matrix multiplications to the Mac's GPU (or CUDA where available).
-- **The Impact:** Drastically reduced the time it takes to process and embed a 2-hour lecture.
+- **Phase 1 (MPS Optimization):** Generating vectors on the CPU was highly inefficient, so we initially configured PyTorch to utilize **Metal Performance Shaders (MPS)** for local GPU acceleration.
+- **Phase 2 (The Heroku RAM Wall):** Deploying this PyTorch solution to Heroku instantly crashed the server with `R14 Memory Quota Exceeded` errors, because the dependencies required >1GB of RAM, completely shattering Heroku's strict 512MB limit.
+- **The Final Decision:** Deleted local PyTorch dependencies entirely and completely offloaded embedding generation to the **Hugging Face Inference API** via `HuggingFaceEndpointEmbeddings`.
+- **The Impact:** Dropped the application's resting RAM usage down to ~80MB while maintaining blazing fast embedding speeds, ensuring 100% uptime on the smallest cloud instances.

 ### 2. API-Based Ingestion vs. Audio Transcription
-- **The Problem:** Processing video audio locally using a speech-to-text model (like Whisper) would require massive compute power and slow down the user experience.
+- **The Problem:** Processing video audio locally using an AI speech-to-text model (like Whisper) would require massive compute power, delay the user experience by minutes, and cost significant API credits.
-- **The Decision:** Bypassed audio processing entirely by utilizing `youtube-transcript-api` to extract the hidden text directly from YouTube's servers.
+- **The Decision:** Bypassed audio processing entirely by utilizing the **Apify Transcript Scraper** to extract the hidden closed-captions text directly from YouTube's servers.
-- **The Impact:** Achieved near-instantaneous data extraction with zero local compute cost.
+- **The Impact:** Achieved near-instantaneous data extraction with zero AI audio compute cost.

 ### 3. Model Selection
 - **The Problem:** A RAG pipeline requires an Embedding model to generate vectors, and an LLM to generate the final response.
-Choosing heavy models would slow down the app and skyrocket API costs.
+Using monolithic models or local processing slows down the app and skyrockets server costs.
 - **The Decision:**
-  - **Embeddings:** Selected `all-MiniLM-L6-v2` because it is exceptionally lightweight (~80MB) yet highly optimized for semantic search.
-This allows the backend to embed 2-hour long transcripts instantly without requiring a massive VRAM footprint.
+  - **Embeddings:** Selected `all-MiniLM-L6-v2` via the **Hugging Face Inference API**.
+This model is highly optimized for semantic search.
+By utilizing Hugging Face's serverless endpoints, we offload all vector mathematical processing to the cloud, allowing our backend to remain incredibly lightweight.
-  - **LLM:** Selected `Llama-3.3-70b-versatile` hosted on **Groq**.
-Llama 3.3 offers GPT-4 class reasoning capabilities necessary for understanding complex lecture topics.
-By hosting it on Groq's custom LPU (Language Processing Unit) architecture, the app achieves unparalleled inference speeds (>500 tokens/second), enabling instantaneous, word-by-word streaming responses at a fraction of the cost of OpenAI.
+  - **LLM:** Selected the **`openai/gpt-oss-120b`** model hosted on **Groq**, as the previous Llama models were decommissioned.
+This powerful open-source model provides exceptional reasoning capabilities necessary for understanding complex lecture topics.
+By hosting it on Groq's custom LPU (Language Processing Unit) architecture, the app achieves unparalleled inference speeds (>500 tokens/second), enabling instantaneous, word-by-word streaming responses at a fraction of the cost of legacy providers.

 ### 4. Modular Architecture
 - **The Problem:** The app was originally a monolithic Streamlit script.
 This made debugging difficult, tied UI logic to backend processing, and introduced unnecessary frontend bloat.